 There are three main types of traditional room service: centralized room service, decentralized room service, and mobile room service.
-We explain what you need to know about each type of room service below.
+We examine what you need to know about each type of room service below:

 - Centralized Room Service — Hotels with centralized room service process all their orders in their main kitchen and have a common team of servers who deliver meals to guests’ rooms.

 - Decentralized Room Service — Some large hotels decentralize their room service by having separate pantries on different floors.
 Filling guests’ orders from a pantry on or near their floor expedites serving times and improves food quality.

 - Mobile Room Service — Sprawling resorts may require a mobile room service operation.
 They use a van to deliver guests’ orders to the cottages and/or suites on their property.